AlexSussex/MyQARepo/README.md

 # MyQARepo

-This repo has been created for exercise purposes for QA training in Java
+This repo shows projects written in Java while attending a training for QA Consulting in Manchester.